'Lotta' strip from Tina #49, 2022).

 Marloes de Vries is a Dutch freelance illustrator and comic artist, based in Capelle aan den IJssel.
 She regularly posts autobiographical comic strips on her popular social media accounts, and provides illustrations and cartoons for books and magazines such as Flow and Flair.
-Since late 2018 she makes the weekly gag strip 'Lotta' for girls' magazine Tina.
+Since late 2018, she has made the weekly gag strip 'Lotta' for girls' magazine Tina.

 Early life and career